Radical feminism: Views on transgender topics

-Those who exclude trans women from womanhood or women's spaces refer to themselves as gender critical and are referred to by others as trans-exclusionary.
-Radical feminists in particular who exclude trans women are often referred to as "trans-exclusionary radical feminists" or "TERFs", an acronym to which they object, say is inaccurate (citing, for example, their inclusion of trans men as women), and argue is a slur or even hate speech.
+Those who exclude trans women from womanhood or women's spaces commonly refer to themselves as gender critical and are referred to by others as trans-exclusionary.
+Radical feminists who hold gender-critical views are often referred to as "trans-exclusionary radical feminists" or "TERFs", an acronym to which they object, say is inaccurate (citing, for example, their inclusion of trans men as women), and argue is a slur or even hate speech.

 Gender-critical or trans-exclusionary radical feminists in particular say that the difference in behavior between men and women is the result of socialization, and the idea that someone would have an inborn sense of femininity or masculinity runs contrary to the theory of gender socialization.
 Lierre Keith describes femininity as "a set of behaviors that are, in essence, ritualized submission", and hence, gender is not an identity but a caste position, and the philosophies of gender identity (specifically the feminine essence philosophy) are an obstacle to the abolition of gender and a reversion to a sex-based society.
 Julie Bindel argued in 2008 that Iran carries out the highest number of sex-change operations in the world, because "surgery is an attempt to keep gender stereotypes intact", and that "it is precisely this idea that certain distinct behaviours are appropriate for males and females that underlies feminist criticism of the phenomenon of 'transgenderism'."
-According to the BBC in 2014, there are no reliable figures regarding gender-reassignment operations in Iran.
+According to the BBC in 2014, there are no reliable figures regarding gender reassignment operations in Iran.

 In 1978, the Lesbian Organization of Toronto voted to become womyn-born womyn only and wrote:

 A woman's voice was almost never heard as a woman's voice—it was always filtered through men's voices.
 So here a guy comes along saying, "I'm going to be a girl now and speak for girls."
 And we thought, "No you're not."
 A person cannot just join the oppressed by fiat.